shikharbahikmagar/laravel_job_board_api/README.md

              after 10 minutes of submission the email will be sent to user.

+             Resend is used to send email use the below api key in .env file

+             RESEND_API_KEY = re_Rak2yziQ_Asi1evHCyfDm5AG3sWJJ1LNW

+             make sure this address is used in MAIL_FROM_ADDRESS in .env MAIL_FROM_ADDRESS="no-reply@shikharbahik.com.np"

-19. Get the job submissions details
+20. Get the job submissions details

             this details only available to job post owner (employer)